-We collect and report data on electricity and fuel use from our facilities worldwide.
-Our facilities track diesel fuel, propane, fuel oil and natural gas.
+We collect and report data on electricity, purchased steam and fuel use from our facilities worldwide.
+Fuels include diesel, propane, kerosene, fuel oil and natural gas.
 Gasoline consumption is tracked for our sales fleet.
 The majority of the fuel consumed by our facilities is natural gas, which is cleaner burning than fuel oils.
-In addition to the fuel used on-site by our facilities (categorized as Scope 1 direct energy use), we also track indirect energy (Scope 2), which includes electricity purchased by Bristol-Myers Squibb.
-Energy from business-related air travel (Scope 3) is based on fuel consumption for short, medium, and long haul flight segments.
-Our total energy use decreased one percent between 2013 and 2015, with a decrease of less than one percent when normalized by sales.
+In addition to the fuel used on-site by our facilities (categorized as Scope 1 direct energy use), we also track indirect energy (Scope 2), which includes electricity purchased by Bristol Myers Squibb.
+Our total absolute energy use decreased 13.3 percent between 2015 and 2019 (See Key Performance Indicators table).

 Currently, several of our facilities around the world have systems that generate electricity on site, including:

-- Hopewell, New Jersey
+- Summit, New Jersey

 - New Brunswick, New Jersey

 Some of these locations have cogeneration facilities on site.
 Cogeneration produces electricity plus steam or hot water for site operations using one fuel (typically natural gas), thereby greatly increasing efficiency and decreasing the site's use of purchased electricity.
-Additional cogeneration opportunities across the company are currently being evaluated.